 Coronary angiograms use a dye that lets doctors visualize the blood vessels in the heart of the patient with X-rays while percutaneous coronary intervention, requires the use of a catheter to place a stent in the heart’s blood vessel to open blockages.
-These stated non-surgical procedures are interrelated with the increase of survival rates for the cardiac arrest patients.
+These stated non-surgical procedures are interrelated with the increase of survival rates for cardiac arrest patients.

 - Women tend to show more atypical symptoms of cardiac arrest.

 Women who had cardiac arrest commonly encounter shortness of breath, and they don’t experience chest pains as much as men do.
-This makes the diagnosis of cardiac arrest in the moment even more difficult.
+This makes the diagnosis of cardiac arrest at the moment even more difficult.

 Treatment in the Hospital

-The study from the Journal of American Heart Association found that 64 percent of women treated in the hospital because of cardiac arrest died compared to that of 61 percent for men.
+The study from the Journal of American Heart Association found that 64 percent of women treated in the hospital because of cardiac arrest died compared to of 61 percent for men.
 The women were: